bitrise-io/devcenter/_articles/reviews/android-code-signing-using-bitrise-sign-apk-step.md

 4. Click or drag-and-drop your keystore file on the `Upload file` field of the `ANDROID KEYSTORE FILE` section.

    ![Screenshot](/img/android-code-signing/upload-file.png)

+   A keystore URL automatically gets generated once you upload the keystore file.
+Bitrise assigns an environment variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
+You can use this URL to download the keystore file during a build in the future.
+The `Sign APK` step will track this environment variable in the workflow and will run it if it is set.
 5. Fill out the displayed three input fields:
    * `keystore password`
    * `keystore alias`